-- Each person in a household must be registered for Mass.
+- Each person in a household must be registered for Mass and signed up individually.

 - Anyone who has even the slightest symptom or feeling of being sick must remain home.

-- You can register through a link found in Resurrection Connection (eblast sent out on Thursdays), call the parish office or using the links below.
+- You can register using the links below or by calling the parish office.
 If you call the office, you must speak to someone, leaving a message does not guarantee you a spot.

 Guidelines for Attending Mass

-- Those who attend Mass must be signed up.
+- Those who attend Saturday and Sunday Mass must be signed up.

 - Masks are REQUIRED for the duration of Mass.

 - When you arrive, please check in with the hospitality person.